hawkular/hawkular-client-python/README.md

 ## Introduction

 Python client to access Hawkular-Metrics, an abstraction to invoke REST-methods on the server endpoint using urllib2.
-No external dependencies, works with Python 2.7.x (tested on 2.7.5/2.7.6 and 2.7.10/2.7.13) and Python 3.4.x / Python 3.5.x (tested with the Python 3.4.2 and Python 3.5.3, might work with newer versions also).
+No external dependencies, works with Python 2.7.x (tested on 2.7.14) and Python 3.4.x / 3.5.x / 3.6.x (tested with the Python 3.4.2, Python 3.5.3 and Python 3.6.4, might work with newer versions also).

 ## License and copyright

 ```
-   Copyright 2015-2017 Red Hat, Inc. and/or its affiliates
+   Copyright 2015-2018 Red Hat, Inc. and/or its affiliates
    and other contributors.

    Licensed under the Apache License, Version 2.0 (the "License");